 A month has passed since we made our way to Columbus, Ohio and spent some time at GDEX, and yet the impressions are still with us.
-We drove remote-controlled cars while wearing a VR headset for first person view, we entered various virtual realities where we petted dogs and punched ghosts, we participated in a tournament where we tried to blow each other out of the arena (we lost), and we hopped from one sign to another while solving puzzles.
+We drove remote-controlled cars while wearing a VR headset for first-person view, we entered various virtual realities where we petted dogs and punched ghosts, we participated in a tournament where we tried to blow each other out of the arena (we lost), and we hopped from one sign to another while solving puzzles.
 It was a lot of fun across a diverse set of games.

-In case you’re unfamiliar, GDEX is a gaming expo that started out as a way for Ohio-based developers to show their stuff.
+In case you’re unfamiliar, GDEX is a gaming expo that started as a way for Ohio-based developers to show their stuff.
 They have since expanded their reach, and 2017 marks their fifth year running.
 This growth prompted them to move the event to Greater Columbus Convention Center for more space.

 Aside from the conference rooms for various panels throughout the day, the show floor was contained in one exhibit area.
 This made for a very intimate environment, where game developers and staffers were always around to talk.
-There was no need for a six hour wait just to play a short demo at a heavily decorated booth.
+There was no need for a six-hour wait to play a short demo at a heavily decorated booth.
 At most, the wait time was about 10-15 minutes.
 The very short, and sometimes non-existent, wait times also meant that we got to play a whole variety of games.